SkyyBluCloud/AeroStat/README.md

 - 6

 ## Note:
 Currently, there is only one person working on the project, currently serving 1.5 locations.
-It is normal for me to go months as a time without posing it to this GitHub.
+It is normal for me to go months at a time without posing any updates to this GitHub.
 However, rest assured the project continues and new features are contantly being added.

 TL;DR - Low demand = Low GitHub activity